k-ankobia/CV/README.md

 ## Professional experience

-Electrical Engineering Consultant (London) 2015 – 2018
+#### Electrical Engineering Consultant (London) 2015 – 2018

 - Collaborated with Engineers, Contractors and Architects to design of electrical infrastructure for commercial building projects.
 - Developed models and calculations to carry out load assessment, cost planning, circuiting and security to deliver effective professional services and drive efficient solutions.
 - Took ownership of electrical design and created effective 3D models to support calculations of the 285,000 sq ft ‘Beagle House’ infrastructure development scheme using building modelling software.
-Chaired meetings with clients/stakeholders for requirements gathering.
+- Chaired meetings with clients/stakeholders for requirements gathering.

+#### CITI Bank Business Internship - Technology Intern	(July 2012 – August 2012)

+- Gained experience on the transparency of how technology support functions that underpin the revenue earners.
+- Assisted in collating the ‘book of work’ for global markets infrastructure team to organise work carried out by each department and composed a technical report to present all findings for the team

+### Eurostar Engineering Temple Mills Depot -  (July 2010 -work Experience)

+- Reduced waste through maintenance repairs and diagnostic troubleshooting efforts with regards to Eurostar machinery for the recyclables services shed.
+- Role permitted me to install electronic equipment with power tools whilst repairing damaged train compartments within repairable work shed

 ## Hobbies and Interests